farhaven/dnsfoo/readme.md

 Building
 --------
-If you're running OpenBSD, a simple `make` should do the trick.
+If you're running a recent OpenBSD -current which has the `tame()` system call, a simple `make` should do the trick.
+If your system does not support `tame()`, you can simply comment out all calls to it, as well as the `#include
+<sys/tame.h>` directives.

 `dnsfoo` requires a few things that are specific to OpenBSD, such as the `imsg` interface.
 If you port over `libutil`, it shouldn't be too hard to get working.